- HAIR LOSS

 Progressive hair loss problems are the result of a disturbance in the hair's life cycle.

 When our hair is in good general health, it is constantly renewing itself.
-A hair grows and then falls out, in a hair cycle that repeats itself about 25 times during our life and which takes place in three stages.
+A hair grows, grows and then falls out, in a hair cycle that repeats itself about 25 times during our life and which takes place in three stages.

 The anagen phase, or growth phase, lasts an average of three years in men and five years in women.
 Under normal conditions, about 85% of hair is generally in the anagen phase.
 During this phase, the scalp's vascular network that feeds the hair root is particularly well developed around the follicle.